csvernon/Bamazon/README.md

 **Bamazon - mock online store with a command line interface**

 The purpose of this application is to allow a user to perform multiple different actions from the command line.
-Below they are listed.

 ![alt text](https://github.com/csvernon/Bamazon/blob/master/bamazonGIF.gif)